 My favorite part is (recall)

 The group will read through the story together.
-She will have each child open their book to their favorite page.
-She will ask them to tell her why it is their favorite.
-Toward the middle of the month, she can have them tell her what it says on that page.
+The teacher will have each child open their book to their favorite page.
+She will ask them why it is their favorite.
+Toward the middle of the month, she will ask them to tell her what it says on that page.